 So in the future I never wrote a letter.
 Now with this stupid email that’s all you gotta do is write and texting bullshit.
 There’s no more conversation.
 There’s no more talkin’.
 Everything so and so, send an email, send me an email, yaknow?
 Now it’s exceptionally bad cause I lost my eyesight so I can’t read and email.
 I have to depend on other people to read me the emails, and sometimes, not often, they’ll misread me that email and I get very upset.
 I do miss the telephone, man, cause to me it was a very important part of whatever I did, of how I worked, and how I did things.”

 -From a January 2013 interview with Henry Stone

-Text ©Jake Katel and Henry Stone Music USA Inc. All Rights Reserved
+Text ©Jacob Katel and Henry Stone Music USA Inc. All Rights Reserved

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.